Clinery1/laser_cam/README.md

 - 🗹 Navigation for the line rendering (pan and zoom)

-- ☐ GCODE output of the nested program
+- 🗹 GCODE output of the nested program

 - ☐ Configurable "laser conditions" where the laser operates at different powers and speeds
 - ☐ Coloring of lines with different laser conditions

 - ☐ GCODE simulator with coloring

+- ☐ Detection of out-of-bounds entities using the outline and sheet border

 ## Screenshots